cjakuc/cjakuc.github.io/_posts/2020-7-10-BudgetBlocks.md

 Interact with the API directly [here](https://api.budgetblocks.org/docs).

+If you'd rather watch me quickly walk through it, an in-depth video walkthrough that was made for future developers of the project can be seen [here](https://www.youtube.com/watch?v=cf3lLvb7I3s).

 ## Here is a high level break down of what the API can do and how it works:
 * ### Recategorization of transactions
 Allows users to quickly and easily get their transactions grouped into categories, also can tweak how transactions are categorized if they desire.